Latest Mass Layoffs: Detailed List & Reporting of Notable Company Cutbacks

 Companies are always looking for creative professionals to help them stand out from the competition.
 If you’re a creative professional who has recently been laid off, consider pursuing a career in the creative industry.

-While employment trends for 2023 continue to change and evolve and many companies have experienced mass layoffs, economists say that this won’t necessarily be the norm moving forward.
+While employment trends continue to change and evolve and many companies have experienced mass layoffs, economists say that this won’t necessarily be the norm moving forward.

 Recent U.S. employment numbers show that employment rates remain steady and although certain sectors have been hit by layoffs harder than others, these companies are largely those that saw larger than average growth throughout the Covid-19 pandemic.